thanasisn/SDR_enhancement_LAP/article/article_doc.md

 threshold for the CE identification, representative of the clear-sky irradiance at the time of each GHI measurement.
 This depends on the selection of the appropriate atmospheric parameterization for the RTM simulations.
-The implementation of the long term change of AOD, discussed in section, allows capturing a large part of the natural variability of clear-sky GHI.
-However, the short-term variability of AOD cannot be taken adequately into account when using monthly values for the model simulations.
-We tried different approaches to increase the robustness of the methodology and compensate for the limited accuracy of the RTM input data and the unpredictable natural variability of the atmosphere.
+The implementation of the long-term change of AOD, discussed in section, allows capturing a large part of the natural variability of clear-sky GHI.
+However, the short-term variability of AOD cannot be taken adequately into account when using monthly values in the model simulations.
+We tried different approaches in order to strengthen the robustness of the methodology and compensate for the limited accuracy of the RTM input data and the unpredictable natural variability of the atmosphere.

 First, we evaluated the performance of the modelled
 $\text{GHI}_{\text{ref}}$ in relation to the measured GHI for different